copykot/demo-tool/README.md

 Once you're in a demo, type in console `sv_allowcslua 1` followed by `lua_openscript_cl dem.lua`.

 ## FAQ
 What is a dormant player?
-When a player is dormant, the client does receive updates regarding most of their information.
+When a player is dormant, the client doesn't receive updates regarding most of their information.

 I see overlapping text that is different to the screenshots: You probably have `perp_esp` set to 1.